 “Pfffff, this looks horrible.
 It’s not a garden, not anything, it’s just…and we need…,” he retorts, scratching his head, staring at the mounds.

 Hmm, well, yes.
 Right.
 The construction work left us with yellow-grayish heaps of dirt and stones piling quite high around the house.
-It’s November in Haiti, rainy season just completed, and four dry months are laying ahead.
-If we are lucky, we’ll get a shower or two around Christmas or New Year.
-Defying all naysayers, we moved into our new house on a mountain top, proud of the achievement, even without the green grass.
+It’s November in Haiti, rainy season just complete and four dry months are laying ahead.
+If we are lucky, we’ll get a rain shower or two around Christmas or New Year’s.
+Defying all naysayers, we moved into our new house on the top of a mountain, proud of the achievement, even without the green grass.

 We didn’t care.
-The beloved and I were beyond fascination by what we had seen and invited our parents to see the site.
+The beloved and I were fascinated by what we had seen and invited our parents to see the site.

 “But…there is no road.”
 His father breathed out deeply, “how will you get us up there?
 Walking?
 No!… and building?
 What about material, the blocs, timber, how to get water to mix concrete?”
 His questions were endless.
 I opened the doors of the 4×4 and cajoled him to get in.
 “We acquired this Jeep exactly for this purpose.
 Get in, you’ll see.”